preesm/preesm.github.io/_docs/03-buildpreesm.md

 Eclipse is an extensible platform programmed in Java that allows developers to write their own IDE (Integrated Development Environment).

-You can download the Eclipse installer here: [https://www.eclipse.org/downloads/](https://www.eclipse.org/downloads/).
-Please choose the **"Eclipse IDE for RCP and RAP Developers"** package to develop in Preesm.
+You can download and run the Eclipse installer here: [https://www.eclipse.org/downloads/](https://www.eclipse.org/downloads/).
+During installation, please choose the **"Eclipse IDE for RCP and RAP Developers"** package to develop in Preesm.
 Install Eclipse in a folder where you have write access.

 Run Eclipse, you need to choose a workspace, i.e. a directory where the metadata of and/or your projects will be stored.